 How often should the sand in a swimming pool filter be changed?
 We recommend changing the sand every 3 to 4 years.
 While we have seen filters go 5 or 6 years or more without changing the sand and still do the job, they are not as efficient as they should be.

-Filter sand has been ground to a size of .45 to .55 mm in diameter and is very rough when new.
+Swimming pool filter sand has been ground to a size of .45 to .55 mm in diameter and is very rough when new.
 This roughness is what makes the sand efficient at filtering out the particles of dirt in your water.
-As this roughness is smoothed out – as stones in a stream wear smooth over time – your filter’s efficiency goes down.
+As this roughness is smoothed out – as stones in a stream wear smooth over time – your swimming pools filter efficiency goes down.

 This means that your system has to run more frequently to accomplish the same task.